-Congratulations to the finalists for the frank 2017 Prize for Research in Public Interest Communications.
+Congratulations to those awarded the frank 2017 Prize for Research in Public Interest Communications.

 Counteracting the Politicization of Science